swiftlang/swift-evolution/proposals/NNNN-if-let-shorthand.md

 ## Alternatives considered

-There have been many other proposed spellings for this feature.
+There have been many other proposed spellings for this feature:

+### `if let foo?`

+One common suggestion is to include a `?` to explicitly indicate that this is unwrapping an optional, using `if let foo?`.
+This is indicative of the existing `case let foo?` pattern matching syntax.

+`if let foo = foo` (the most common existing syntax for this) unwraps optionals without an explicit `?`.
+This implies that a conditional optional binding is sufficiently clear without a `?` to indicate the presence of an optional.
+If this is the case, then an additional `?` is likely not strictly necessary in the shorthand `if let foo` case.

+While the symmetry of `if let foo?` with `case let foo?` is quite nice, the symmetry of `if let foo` with `if let foo = foo` is even more important.
+Pattern matching is a somewhat advanced feature — `if let foo = foo` bindings are much more fundamental.

+Additionally, the `?` makes it trickier to support explicit type annotations like in `if let foo: Foo = foo`. `if let foo: Foo` is a natural consequence of the existing grammar.
+It's less clear how this would work with an additional `?`. `if let foo?: Foo` likely makes the most sense, but doesn't match any existing language constructs.

+### `if unwrap foo`

+Another common suggestion is to introduce a new keyword for this purpose, like `if unwrap foo` or `if have foo`.

+It is preferable to draw from existing keywords and patterns rather than introduce a new keyword specifically for this shorthand syntax.

+For pairity with existing optional binding conditions, any new syntax should support the distintion between `if let foo = foo` and `if var foo = foo`.
+Additionally, explicitly writing `let` or `var` is important for indicating that a new variable is being declared for the inner scope.

+### `if foo != nil`

-One common proposal is to permit `nil`-checks (like `if foo != nil`) to unwrap the variable in the inner scope.
+One somewhat common proposal is to permit `nil`-checks (like `if foo != nil`) to unwrap the variable in the inner scope.
 Kotlin supports this type of syntax:

 ```kt
 var foo: String? = "foo"